 Although most of the respondents indicate knowledge about the basic routes of transmission of STIs including HIV/AIDS as shown in Table 3, about 23.6% of the respondents also have a misconception on the routes of transmission.
 This is because they believe that STIs including HIV/AIDS can be transmitted through kissing, sharing of eating utensils and witchcraft.
-This result is similar to that obtained by Gao et al., (2012), where about 26.73% of the respondents had the misconception that STIs including HIV/AIDS can be transmitted through mosquitoes bites, casual contact with people who live with HIV/AIDS like sharing of utensils, beddings, toilet seat and swimming pool.
+This result is similar to that obtained by Gao et al. [20], where about 26.73% of the respondents had the misconception that STIs including HIV/AIDS can be transmitted through mosquitoes bites, casual contact with people who live with HIV/AIDS like sharing of utensils, beddings, toilet seat and swimming pool.
 Over the years and with improvement in the level of awareness there is tremendous reduction in people's misconception about the various routes of transmission of STIs including HIV/AIDS.
-In a study conducted on street youths in Accra, Ghana, there was a high level of misconception about the routes of transmission.
-Most (68%) of the youths believed that transmission is possible through witchcraft, kissing, hand shaking, sharing of clothes, utensils and beddings [21].
+In a study conducted on street youths in Accra, Ghana, there was a high level of misconception about the routes of transmission is possible through witchcraft, kissing, hand shaking, sharing of clothes, utensils and beddings [22].
+There is therefore the need to include information on STIs including HIV/AIDS in the school curriculum so that the students will be better informed.
+However, in a similar study carried out in,